aosabook/500lines/pedometer/chapter.md

 => #<Upload:0x007fa25b8be8b8>
 ~~~~~~~

 The `create` method calls the initializer to create a new instance of `Upload`, passing in `nil` for the `file_path` parameter, and passing forward the remaining three parameters, `input_data`, `user_params`, and `trial_params`, unchanged.
 The initializer then creates and sets `Processor`, `User`, and `Trial` objects, and generates a filename using the attributes from these objects.
-Finally, the `create` method copies the tempfile to the filesystem under `public/uploads`, using the `file_path`.
+Finally, the `create` method copies the temporary file to the file system under `public/uploads`, using the `file_path`.
 The `Upload` instance is returned.

 ### Retrieving Data

-Now the we have our data saved to the filesystem, we need a way to retrieve it.
+Now the we have our data saved to the file system, we need a way to retrieve it.
 We do that with the `find` and `all` class methods.

 Like the `create` method, `find` returns an instance of `Upload`.
 It calls into the initializer, passing in the `file_path`.
 All the initializer does if it's passed a `file_path` is set the `@file_path` instance variable.